longhorn/website/content/docs/1.1.0/deploy/install/_index.md

     - Recommend Kubernetes v1.17+
 -  `open-iscsi` is installed, and the `iscsid` daemon is running on all the nodes.
     - For installing `open-iscsi`, refer to [this section.](#installing-open-iscsi)
+-  RWX support requires that each node has a NFSv4 client installed.
+    - For installing a NFSv4 client, refer to [this section](#installing-nfsv4-client)
 - The host filesystem supports the `file extents` feature to store the data.
 Currently we support:
     - ext4
     - XFS